Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 While today they are mostly kept as pets, Great Pyrenees make vigilant guardians of the home and family.
-As guardians, Great Pyrenees are not overly active dogs as certain other dog breeds.
+As guardians, Great Pyrenees are not as overly active as certain other dog breeds.

 Outdoors, they spend most of their time patrolling their territory and keeping a watchful eye on their surroundings.
 In general, Great Pyrenees maintain a "watch and see" approach so as to conserve their energy (and not spook the sheep!), keeping their energy supply for what mattered the most: chasing away any threats.

-Several Pry owners report that their dogs have a tendency to become more active at night when they go "on patrol mode," and bark with their booming voices at any sounds they perceive as intimidating.
-To stop Great Pyrenees barking you will need to resort to several strategies.
+Several Pyr owners report that their dogs have a tendency to become more active at night when they go "on patrol mode," and bark with their booming voices at any sounds they perceive as intimidating.
+To stop Great Pyrenees barking, you will need to resort to several strategies.

-While Pry are rather mellow dogs with low metabolism, they may get sometimes bored too.
+While Pyrs are rather mellow dogs with low metabolism, they may get sometimes bored too.
 Owners of this breed may, therefore, wonder how to entertain a Great Pyrenees.
-There are several activities for Great Pyrenees, but you can only find what your Pry likes best by experimenting.
+There are several activities for Great Pyrenees, but you can only find what your Pyr likes best by experimenting.

 How Do You Entertain a Great Pyrenees?

 In general, Great Pyrenees need about an hour of exercise a day.
 However, this doesn’t mean you'll have to take him out for an hour walk.
 You can actually mix and match a variety of activities, and not all of them have to necessarily involve motor activities, considering that mental games can be equally tiring too.